LionsGamesStudio/Flux/EXAMPLES.md

     private IDisposable _healthSubscription;
     private Coroutine _damageAnimation;

-    // We use the custom binding method for complex, multi-component logic. protected override void RegisterCustomBindings()
+    // We use the custom binding method for complex logic. protected override void RegisterCustomBindings()
     {
-        var healthProp = FluxManager.Instance.GetOrCreateProperty<float>("player.health", 100f);

-        // We subscribe manually and store the IDisposable handle.
+        // We subscribe manually using the helper method and store the IDisposable handle.
-        _healthSubscription = healthProp.Subscribe(OnHealthChanged, fireOnSubscribe: true);
+        _healthSubscription = SubscribeToProperty<float>(FluxKeys.PlayerHealth, OnHealthChanged, fireOnSubscribe: true);

+        // We must also track this binding if we want the base class to manage its lifecycle.
+        // For manual subscriptions, however, cleaning up in CleanupComponent is clearer.
     }

     // We use the custom cleanup method to dispose of our manual subscription.